teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/pi_setup_instruction.md

 git status
 ```

-For final competition reproducibility, the preferred state is:
+For a frozen competition configuration, the preferred state is:

 ```text
 nothing to commit, working tree clean
 ```

-Any local modifications on the Raspberry Pi should be reviewed carefully.

 A physically tested source file should not exist only as an uncommitted Raspberry Pi edit while GitHub contains a different version.

 ---

-# 20. Verify External Python Dependencies
+# 21. Verify External Python Dependencies

-From the repository root, run:
+From the repository root:

 ```bash
 python3 - <<'PY'